'Lame' Kosovo president boycotts EU talks

 "The first principle is that the territorial integrity of the Republic of Kosovo is non-negotiable," Hoti said on Wednesday.

-Germany, and most other EU countries, agreed with him on land-swaps.
+Germany, and most other EU countries, agree with him on land-swaps.

 Pandora's box

-The idea was "dangerous" because it could open a "Pandora's box" of calls for other border changes in the war-scarred region.
+The idea was "dangerous" because it could open a "Pandora's box" of calls for other border changes in the war-scarred Western Balkans, an EU official recently said.

 "Many member states ... were very clear about refusing this idea.
 There was not a single member state that would be speaking out in favour of this," the EU official said, referring to a recent meeting of EU states' ambassadors in the Political and Security Committee in the EU Council in Brussels.

-But all that posed another question, of what Hoti and the EU would do if Grenell, Thaçi, and Vučić did open Pandora's box anyway.
+But all that posed other questions, for instance: What will Hoti and the EU do if Grenell, Thaçi, and Vučić opened the Pandora's box anyway?

-Thaçi and Trump's aides have, in the past, spoken of swapping an ethnic Serb enclave in Kosovo (North Mitrovica) for an Albanian one in Serbia (the Preševo Valley).
+Thaçi and White House aides have, in the past, spoken of swapping an ethnic Serb enclave in Kosovo (North Mitrovica) for an ethnic Albanian one in Serbia (the Preševo Valley).

-Thaçi's office, when pressed on the matter on Wednesday, declined to categorically rule it out.
+Thaçi's office, when pressed on the matter on Wednesday, declined to categorically rule out territorial swaps, in the same terms as Hoti or Germany have done.

-Grenell has said it would be OK for the US, so long as it was OK by Thaçi and Vučić,
+Grenell has said it would be OK for the US, of it was OK by Thaçi and Vučić.

-And when pressed on the issue by EUobserver earlier this week, his office also declined to rule it out.
+And when pressed on the issue by EUobserver earlier this week, Grenell's office also declined to rule it out.

-"All I can really tell you is that a land swap has never been part of the SPE's talks," so far, a US contact said, referring to Grenell's official title - special presidential representative.
+"All I can really tell you is that a land swap has never been part of the SPE's talks" so far, a state department contact said, referring to Grenell's formal title of "special presidential representative".